EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

-As we view this case, it appears perfectly clear that respondent intended to commit perjury, that his lawyer knew it, and that the lawyer had a duty --- both to the court and to his client, for perjured testimony can ruin an otherwise meritorious case --- to take extreme measures to prevent the perjury from occurring.
+As we view this case, it appears perfectly clear that respondent intended to commit perjury, that his lawyer knew it, and that the lawyer had a duty---both to the court and to his client, for perjured testimony can ruin an otherwise meritorious case---to take extreme measures to prevent the perjury from occurring.
 The lawyer was successful and, from our unanimous and remote perspective, it is now pellucidly clear that the client suffered no "legally cognizable